avinash201199/Hacktoberfest-Guide/README.md

 # How to contribute ? 🥺

-If you are beginner and want to contribute to Hacktoberfest don't worry I will guide you .
+If you are beginner and want to contribute to Hacktoberfest but don't worry I will guide you .
 For any doubt contact me here-https://www.instagram.com/lets__code/ <br>

 I have created several Repositories and Task, where you can easily contribute .